-Within associations, paid staff and volunteers are often our most valuable resource.
+Within associations, paid staff and volunteers are often our most valuable resources.
 Our missions could not be carried out without the key people who believe in our goals and dedicate themselves to reaching them through our organizations.
-And yet, when dealing with the topic of cyber security, a common refrain is, “employees are the weakest link.”
-Could it be true, that your most valuable assets are also your most vulnerable security risk?
+And yet, when dealing with the topic of cybersecurity, a common refrain is, “employees are the weakest link.”
+Could it be true: that your most valuable assets are also your most vulnerable security risk?

 Sadly, it’s true; but before you accuse your personnel of malicious intent, consider that most people are not aware of the vast array of malicious activity that occurs on the web and particularly through email.
 And while our associations are striving to accomplish good, a well-funded infrastructure of evil exists whose sole purpose is to steal credentials and funds from unsuspecting organizations and businesses.

-While your association may employ secure email with firewalls and spam filters, criminals who are experts at penetrating cyber security regularly send messages that appear trustworthy or demand an urgent response and fool unsuspecting users.
+While your association may employ secure email with firewalls and spam filters, criminals who are experts at infiltrating cybersecurity regularly send messages that appear trustworthy or demand an urgent response and fool unsuspecting users.

 Some characteristics of the typical phishing email include: